stefan-bergstein/manuela-visual-inspection/ml/README.md

 ### Create new RHODS workbench for Ultralytics Pytorch Yolov5

+- Log in to the OpenShift web console
 - Launch RHODS via the application launcher (nine-dots) -> **`Red Hat OpenShift Data Science`**
 - [Create a new Data Science project](../images/create-data-science-workbench-gpu-cuda.png) -> **`Create data science project`**.